Hiking and camping are very tightly related.

 What to Do Should you Encounter an Animal

-Carry pepper spray in case you are unable to avoid the wildlife or any tactics to get away are unsuccessful.
-Should an animal attack, pepper spray can help you reach safety while not mortally wounding the animal, or permanently injuring it.
+Carry bear spray (not pepper spray) in case you are unable to avoid the wildlife or any tactics to get away are unsuccessful.
+Should an animal attack, bear spray can help you reach safety while not mortally wounding the animal, or permanently injuring it.
 Remember that you are trespassing in their home, not the other way around.

 Should you stumble upon a dangerous animal, do not turn and run.
 Keep your eyes on the animal, and slowly back away.
 If you need to communicate, do so softly and quietly.
 You want to make sure you don’t seem like a threat.